exeldro/obs-replay-source/README.md

 * **Faster**
 Increase the speed by 50%
 * **Slower**
-Decrease the speed bij 33%
+Decrease the speed by 33%
+* **Normal or faster**
+If speed is < 100% set speed to 100% else increase the speed by 50%
+* **Normal or slower**
+If speed is > 100% set speed to 100% else decrease the speed by 33%
 * **Normal speed**
 Set the speed to 100%
 * **Half speed**